 Institution (BSI), independent agency forms an integral part

-of the Integrated Annual Report.
+of this Integrated Annual Report.
 BRSR includes details on

 performance against the 9 (nine) principles of the National